Continuity of Functional Transducers: A Profinite Study of Rational Functions: Preliminaries

 \subsubsection{Continuity.}

 For a variety $\cV$, a function $f\colon A^* \to B^*$ is $\cV$_continuous\footnote{A note on terminology: There has been some fluctuation on the use of the term ``continuous'' in the literature, mostly when a possible incompatibility arises with topology.
 In~\cite{pin-silva17}, the authors use the term ``preserving'' in the more general context of functions from monoids to monoids.
 In our study, we focus on word to word functions, in which the natural topological context provides a solid basis for the use of ``continuous,'' as used in~\cite{pin-silva05,cadilhac-krebs-ludwig-paperman15}.} iff for any $L \in \cV(B^*)$, $f^{-1}(L) \in \cV(A^*)$.
-We mostly restrict our attention to rational functions, and their being computed by transducers implies that they are countably many.
-We note that much more Reg_continuous functions exist, in particular uncomputable ones: \begin{prop} There are uncountably many Reg_continuous functions. \end{prop} \begin{proof} Consider a strictly increasing function $g\colon \bbn \to \bbn$.
-Define $f\colon \{a\}^* \to \{a\}^*$ by $f(a^n) = a^{g(n)!}$.
-Recall that any regular language over a unary alphabet is a finite union of languages of the form $a^i(a^j)^*$.
-Moreover, we have that $f^{-1}(a^i(a^j)^*)$ is finite when $i \not\equiv 0 \bmod j$, and cofinite otherwise, thus $f$ is Reg_continuous.
-There are however uncountably many functions $g$, hence uncountably many Reg_continuous functions~$f$. \end{proof}
+We mostly restrict our attention to rational functions.
+Since they are computed by transducers, there are countably many such functions.
+We note that many more Reg_continuous functions exist, in particular uncomputable ones: \begin{prop} There are uncountably many Reg_continuous functions. \end{prop} \begin{proof} Consider a strictly increasing function $g\colon \bbn \to \bbn$.
+Define $f\colon {\{a\}}^* \to {\{a\}}^*$ by $f(a^n) = a^{g(n)!}$.
+Recall that any regular language over a unary alphabet is a finite union of languages of the form $a^i{(a^j)}^*$.
+Moreover, we have that $f^{-1}(a^i{(a^j)}^*)$ is finite when $i \not\equiv 0 \bmod j$, and cofinite otherwise, thus $f$ is Reg_continuous.
+There are however uncountably many increasing functions $g$, hence uncountably many Reg_continuous functions~$f$. \end{proof}